ionos-spectre/spectre-core/README.md

 To write automated tests, just open an editor of your choice and create a file named, for example `spooky.spec.rb` in the `specs` folder.
 Specs are structured in three levels.
-The *subject* defined by the keyword `describe`, the actual *specification* defined by the `it` keyword and one or more *assertions* or *expectations* described by `assert` or `expect`.
+The *subject*, the root context, defined by the keyword `describe`, the actual *specification* defined by the `it` keyword and one or more *assertions* or *expectations* described by `assert` or `expect`.
-A *subject* can contain one or more *specs*.
+A *subject* can contain one or more *contexts* and/or *specs*.

-Copy the following code into the file and save it

-TODO: create example files and add link
+See example/specs/ghostbuster.spec.rb for an example and more detailed descriptions on how specs are structured.

 ## Listing specs